JuliaVictory/Personal-Health-App/README.md

 # HSG_Health-Check

 With this program, a user can check her health score in two different surveys.
-Depending on the survey chosen, the inputs are then categorized and the user gets in answer-based result.
+Depending on the survey chosen, the inputs are then categorized and the user gets an answer-based result.
 Besides collecting information for further analysis, the personal feedback also creates valuable insight for the user and based on her final score, she will receive a list of doctors in the canton she lives in.
 The diagrams shown at the end gives the user a quick insight into the survey and provides her with an overview about the most relevant statistics.

-Preperation:
+Preparation:
  - squarify is being installed automatically (if it does not exist) --> # squarify is necessary for creating a treemap diagram